cair/GraphTsetlinMachine/README.md

 ### Clause-Driven Message Passing

 The Graph Tsetlin Machine is based on message passing.
-As illustrated below, a pool of clauses examines each node the graph.
+As illustrated below, a pool of clauses examines each node in the graph.
 Whenever a clause matches the properties of a node, it sends a message about its finding through the node's outgoing edges.

 <p align="center">
   <img width="75%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/MessagePassing.png">